WHO WE ARE

 By gathering for authentic worship, growing deep relationships, empowering and raising up leaders, following Christ in our everyday lives, engaging university students, speaking imaginatively and prophetically on the critical issues of today, restoring and developing our historic church, engaging with Tangata Whenua in a spirit of partnership and restoration, and encouraging mission, especially within our local context.

-Soon after signing Te Tiriti o Waitangi on 20 March 1840, Paramount Chief Apihai Te Kawau and Ngāti Whātua Ōrākei gifted 3000 acres on the Waitematā Harbour to Governor William Hobson to establish his new capital, Auckland.
+Soon after signing Te Tiriti o Waitangi in 1840, Paramount Chief Apihai Te Kawau and Ngāti Whātua Ōrākei gifted 3000 acres on the Waitematā Harbour to Governor William Hobson to establish his new capital, Auckland.

 St Paul's was the first church in Auckland and was originally located on Emily Place.
 The foundation stone was laid by Hobson on 28 July 1841 and the first service was held on 7 May 1843.